kairstenfay/SISMID2020-transmission-genomics/notes.md

 SeqTrack also:
 * Assumes that individuals became infectious in the order they are sampled
 * Has no uncertainty in the output transmission tree or probabilistic parameters

+### Video 03 - Part 2
+#### A quick primer 1: generation time and sampling time

+**generation time** = the time interval b/w the infection of an individual and their seeding of new secondary cases

+**sampling time** = the time interval b/w infection and collection of an isolate

+#### A quick primer 2: Markov Chain Monte Carlo (MCMC)
+A popular method for exploring complex and/or high-dimensional spaces - e.g. transmission trees.

+The main idea:
+posterior - the probability of our model parameters given the data likelihood prior

+When this quantity is hard to maximize directly, we instead form a Markov chain w/ equilibrium distribution equal to the posterior distribution, and then take many samples from this chain.

+Essentially, we approx. the posterior distribution by random sampling from a probabilistic space (of all possible transmission trees).

+Data-augmented MCMC is a method for dealing w/ missing data w/in an MCMC algorithm.
+As well as sampling from the parameter space at each step of the Markov chain, we also sample values for the missing data.

+In transmission inference, missing data might be the time of infection of the cases (since typically we only know sampling times) or the number of unsampled cases, for example.